piisa/pii-data/doc/srcdocument-implementation.md

 The `SrcDocument` and direct child classes (sequence, tree, table) are abstract subclasses: they provide the base infrastructure to operate with
 documents:
- * base constructors
+ * the base constructors
- * iterators:
+ * two different iterators:
      - the `iter_full()` method: a _full_ chunk iterator (the object default iterator is an alias to this method).
-This method generates [DocumentChunk] objects.
+This method generates a sequence of [DocumentChunk] objects.
 	 - the `iter_struct()` method: a _native_ structured iterator, whose
 	   output shows more of the document structure.
 This method produces